andreped/vsi2tif/README.md

 # vsi2tif
 Simple method for converting the CellSens .vsi format to a pyramidal .tif.

-**NOTE: For those that wants to convert from cellSens VSI to a different format to use `OpenSlide`, why not use [pyFAST](https://github.com/smistad/FAST) instead?**

-pyFAST supports streaming patches from a WSI **in the cellSens VSI format directly**, removing the need to convert!
-See [here](https://fast.eriksmistad.no/generate_tissue_patches_from_wsi_8py-example.html) and [here](https://fast.eriksmistad.no/python-examples.html) for how to get started.
+> **NOTE: [pyFAST](https://github.com/smistad/FAST) now supports reading from the cellSens VSI format directly.
+Hence, conversion is no longer necessary.

 ## Requirements (tested with Ubuntu 18.04 desktop)
 ### Python 3.*